whitef0x0/app-store-checklist/README.md

 - [ ] Does not include names, imagery or icons of any **mobile platforms** (i.e. Apple Watch, iOS, Android etc) unless part of an approved specific feature

 ### Business
+- [ ] Does not mention other supported platforms
 - [ ] In-App Purchases are **only purchasable** through Apple's IAP system
 - [ ] Subscriptions should provide **ongoing value to a custsomer** (i.e. be given new content)
 - [ ] Subscription Users should be able to **easily upgrade/downgrade**